Saimazhar12/diabetic-retinopathy-detection-transfer-learning/README.md

 ## 🔮 Future Improvements
 - Use larger and more diverse datasets for better generalization
 - Implement multi-class classification for DR severity levels
-- Deploy as a web application using Flask or Streamlit
+- Deploy as a web application using Flask or Fast API
 - Optimize model for real-time predictions